capillariesio/capillaries/test/deploy/README.md

 # Install all pre-requisite software
 $capideploy install_services all $DEPLOY_ARGS

-# Now it's a good time to start Cassandra cluster in a separate shell session (see next section)

 # 1. Create sftp user (we assume that Openstack provider does not support multi-attach volumes, so we have to use sftp to read and write data files)
 # 2. Allow these instances to connect to data via sftp
-# 3. Attach volumes and make sftpuser owner
-$capideploy create_instance_users bastion $DEPLOY_ARGS
+#$capideploy create_instance_users bastion $DEPLOY_ARGS
-$capideploy copy_private_keys bastion,daemon01,daemon02,daemon03,daemon04 $DEPLOY_ARGS
+#$capideploy copy_private_keys bastion,daemon01,daemon02,daemon03,daemon04 $DEPLOY_ARGS

+# Attach bastion and Cassandra volumes (data and maybe commitlog), make ssh_user (or sftp_user, if you use sftp instead of nfs) owner
-$capideploy attach_volumes bastion $DEPLOY_ARGS
+$capideploy attach_volumes bastion,cass01,cass02,cass03,cass04,cass05,cass06,cass07,cass08 $DEPLOY_ARGS

+# Now it's a good time to start Cassandra cluster in a separate shell session (see next section)

 # Upload binaries and their configs in one shot.
 Make sure you have all binaries and test data built before uploading them (see above).
 $capideploy upload_files up_daemon_binary,up_daemon_env_config,up_webapi_env_config,up_webapi_binary,up_ui,up_toolbelt_env_config,up_toolbelt_binary,up_capiparquet_binary,up_diff_scripts $DEPLOY_ARGS